-I recently graduated this past spring with my Masters in Business Administration.
+I recently graduated with my Masters in Business Administration.

 Finance classes were by and far my favorite, and after gaining work experience as an intern in investor relations, I flirted with the idea of obtaining CFA after MBA graduation.

 The CFA society of my region spoke to my class the first semester in, and I was intrigued, but did I need it?
 What exactly would it do for me?
 I’m sure you have thought these exact same questions.